Bedrock_2 Here is the new piece, named for the practice studio in Ecco Park where I tracked the drums.

 Math of Least Resistance, the album is available.
 I am pleased to present this material to you all.

 I couldn’t have done so without a great band.
 Let me introduce them.

 Chris Bacas-Tenor and soprano sax

 I have been working with a singer, Yvonne, recording her demo.

 She is doing a latin jazz thing, however she did one cover in another style.

 That one cover didn’t live up to her expectations and was discarded.

 I asked if I could do something with it and she agreed.
-Transforming her

 My mother used to listen to Pel Mel back in the 80′s and 90′s.